15 Meaningful Pet Loss Gift Ideas That Actually Help (2024 Guide)

 Necklaces, bracelets, or rings cast from your pet’s actual paw print.

-**What makes it meaningful:** Wearing a piece of your pet close to your heart provides ongoing comfort.
+What makes it meaningful: Wearing a piece of your pet close to your heart provides ongoing comfort.
 Many jewelers can work from ink prints or even photos of paw prints if you don’t have a cast.
+This is one of the most wearable pet loss gift ideas—something the grieving person can carry with them every day.

 Price: $45–$150 depending on metal and complexity